LeonidShabaev/GraviPotDistribution/README.md

-# Rays, Perpendiculars and Intersection Points Generator
+# Galaxy Gravitational Potential Distribution Generator

 About the code
 --------------